CNM-Ingenuity/codeathon2019/rules-guidelines.md

 ## Schedule and Final Submission Deadline
 A challenge theme on which to base your software will be announced Friday for Opening Night.
 Our sponsors will help us decide on a social or civic issue or problem to solve "for the greater good".
 After it's announced we’ll have some time to brainstorm, generate, and pitch ideas, then finalize teams around them.

-Coding can begin on Friday, October 4th at 8:00pm MST.
+Coding can begin on Friday, October 4th after Opening Night Orientation.
 Your final commit must be submitted by Sunday, October 6th at 12:00pm MST.
 Committing code after noon on Sunday may disqualify your team.

 Each team will be given about 15 minutes on Sunday afternoon to show off your code to our panel of judges.
 Your team must stop committing to the repo at 12:00 MST, but you may continue working on the _presentation_ of your work to the judges until you meet with them (i.e. making elevator pitches, descriptions, or even a slide show if you wish).

 Teams must present their application in whatever state it is in at 12:00pm!
 So, for instance, if your last commit at noon still results in an app that is not operational, that’s how you'll need to present it.

 ## Winning
 The winning prototype will be selected by a panel of judges and announced on Sunday after demonstrations.
-The 1st, 2nd and 3rd place teams will receive cash prizes.

-These are awarded to the winning team, not the individuals.
-If you are part of a 4 person team, you will split this amount 4 ways.
+All prizes will be donated by Deep Dive Coding.
+Cash prizes for the 1st, 2nd, and 3rd place winners include:

+- 1st place $500 per person on the team
+- 2nd place $250 per person on the team
+- 3rd place $125 per person on the team

+The prize money will be awarded equally to each member of the team.
+A team may have 1-4 people.

 Each team will have an opportunity to show off their prototype with a quick ‘elevator pitch’ to all participants, and we will vote for the crowd favorite.
 Crowd favorite will win bonus bragging rights.